 Medical Treatment and Mileage

-Your employer may be required to pay all necessary medical expenses stemming from your workplace injury or illness.
-You may also be reimbursed for the cost of traveling to and from these medical appointments.
+Your employer may be required to pay all necessary medical costs for your workplace injury or illness.
+You may also be reimbursed for travel to and from these medical appointments.

 Wage Replacement

-You may be able to receive these benefits until your doctor determines you can return to work.
+You could receive these temporary disability benefits until your doctor determines you can return to work.

 Supplemental Earnings Benefits

-If you can return to work, but your new earnings are less than 90% of your wages before the injury, you may be entitled to supplemental earnings benefits.
+You may be entitled to supplemental benefits if you can return to work and your new earnings are less than 90% of your wages before the injury.
 That amount may be equal to two-thirds of the difference between your wages before and after the injury.

 Catastrophic Injury Benefits

-If your injury is considered catastrophic, you may be entitled to a one-time lump payment of $50,000.
+If your injury is catastrophic, you may receive a one-time lump-sum payment of $50,000.
 The following injuries may be considered catastrophic:

 - Paraplegia